schuft69/checksummer/README.md

 File ./file2 is OK
 </code></pre>

+Checksummer is creating two logfiles:
+<pre><code>
+/tmp/checksummer.sh.log
+/tmp/checksummer.sh.err
+</code></pre>

 I use it in a cron-job which checks periodic all my pictures.
+If /tmp/checksummer.sh.err is present it sends me mail so a can react.
 If a picture is corrupt it can be restored from a backup.